tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Sequence and activities

 You don't have to read the sections in order &mdash; feel free to skip around as you prefer.
-But some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html) and [Documenting endpoints](docendpoints.html)) follow a somewhat sequential order with the same weather API scenario.
+Some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html) and [Documenting endpoints](docendpoints.html)) follow a somewhat sequential order with the same [weather API scenario](docapis_scenario_for_using_weather_api.html), but by and large you can jump around as desired.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
-Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*. {% if site.format == "web" %}Where there are hands-on activities, I typically include this icon in the section title: <i class="fa fa-user-circle"></i>.{% endif %}
+Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*.
+Where there are hands-on activities, I typically include this icon in the section title: <i class="fa fa-user-circle"></i>.
 Other topics have the word "Activity" in the title.
 The activities are integrated into various sections, but you can also see a consolidated subset of activities in the [Workshop Activities](workshop.html).
 These are the activities we do during live workshops.

 I refer to the content here as a "course" instead of a book or a website, primarily because I include a lot of exercises throughout in each section, and I find that people who want to learn API documentation prefer a more hands-on "course" experience.

+Below each topic is a progress indicator that reminds you to keep moving through the course.
+Don't be daunted if you never make it through, though.
+If printed to PDF, the content is well beyond 700 pages.
+And I keep adding to the content, refining it, rearranging and adjusting it as I see fit and as I grow my experience and awareness.

 ## Will this course help you get a job in API documentation?

 The most common reason people take this course is to transition into API documentation.
 This course will help you make that transition, but you can't just passively read through the content.
-You need to do the activities outlined in each section, especially those topics that involve working with content from an [open-source project](docapis_find_open_source_project.html).
+You need to do the activities outlined in each section, especially those topics that involve working with content from an [open-source project](docapis_find_open_source_project.html) (or something similar).
 These activities are crucial to building experience and credibility with a portfolio.
 I provide more details in [Getting an API documentation job and thriving](jobapis.html).
+Without a strong portfolio to demonstrate your writing expertise, almost no manager will hire you, even if you have an extensive tech background.

 ## No programming skills required